amaan-19/SortMate/README.md

 # If installed with pip or in development mode
 sortmate

-# Or run the module directly
+# Or run the module directly from the project root
 python -m sortmate.cli

+# Use the development script
+python run_sortmate.py

 # With command-line options
 sortmate --monitor --verbose --max-emails 50